 Education

-The federal government should empower schools, administrators, and teachers to create local strategies that best prepare students to succeed in a global, high-tech economy; not mandate, one-size-fits all regulations.
-As governor of North Dakota and now as a U.S. Senator, I have supported policies to ensure accountability in education is coupled with adequate local flexibility.
+The federal government should empower schools, administrators, and teachers to develop tailored strategies that best equip students for success in a global, high-tech economy, rather than imposing one-size-fits-all mandates.
+As both the governor of North Dakota and now a U.S. Senator, I have consistently championed policies that balance educational accountability with the necessary local flexibility to meet unique needs.

 Latest